Sulayman Bojang

 Sulayman Bojang (born 3 September 1997) is a professional footballer who plays for Skeid.
 Born in Norway, he represents Gambia internationally.

-Career
+Club career

 On 13 August 2018, Sarpsborg 08 announced the signing of Bojang, from Skeid on a 3.5-year contract.

 International career

 In June 2019, Bojang was selected for the Gambian national football team and got his debut for the country on 8 June 2019 against Guinea, which they won 1-0 with Bojang on the left back for the whole game.
 He played his second game four days later against Morocco.